 New Arrivals | Mails & Emails

-An Exhibition on "Indian Art & Architecture" will be hosted at the Goethals
+The next exhibition on "Indian Art & Architecture" will be held in October.

 Researchers at Goethals

 Aasheesh Pittie of Hyderabad is researching on Ornithology and joined the

 library as Life Member.

 Dr. Bernard D’Samy, Head, Dept. of History at Loyola College, Chennai, did

 research on the history of the Catholic Church in Madras.

 Fr.
 Francis George, SJ from Loyola College of Education, Sikkim is doing

 Fr.
 Santy Mathew from "Vidyajyoti", New Delhi did research on Tribal